 On a chord box, you can see three key bits of information:

-An ‘O’ indicates an open string which should be played without placing your fingers on a fret.
+On a chord box, you may see a few unfamiliar symbols.
+For example, an ‘X’ means a string should not be played or strummed.
+An ‘O’, meanwhile, indicates an open string which should be played without placing your fingers on a fret.

 The numbers 1, 2, 3 and 4 correspond to the fingers on your left hand and tell you how the chord should be shaped.

-If you see roman numerals like I, II, III, IV, etc, they tell you the fret boxes on the neck of your guitar.
+If you see Roman numerals like I, II, III, IV, etc, they tell you the fret boxes on the neck of your guitar.

-For those learning to play guitar, learning how to read chord boxes is a valuable skill that will allow you to play different chords and to appreciate all of the different positions in which the same chord can be played.
+For those learning to play guitar, learning how to read chord charts is a valuable skill that will allow you to play different chords and to appreciate all of the different positions in which the same chord can be played.

-This is the note that you generally begin to play your chord with, and the one that you start with when you’re breaking down a chord in arpeggio.
+The note that you generally begin to play your chord with, and the one that you start with when you’re breaking down a chord in arpeggio.

 The key chords to know are A minor, E minor, C major, D major, and G major.